 Description

-Heavy tombslab supported on side piers and end panels; the side panels have been removed.
-The tombslab has a raised strapwork border and has a lengthy incised inscription.
-This records the tomb as belonging to John ap Robert of Porth, who died in 1642 aged 95; the inscription gives sixteen generations of his genealogical descent back to the king of Powys.
-Below this is a raised shield motif with the (later) incised initials HD.
-The ends have paired arched niches with guilloche decoration to the central pier; the sides and corners have applied fluted columns.
+The chest tomb at St Dyfnog's Church features a heavy tombslab supported by side piers and end panels, although the side panels have been removed.
+The tombslab is adorned with a raised strapwork border and includes a lengthy incised inscription that identifies it as belonging to John ap Robert of Porth, who died in 1642 at the age of 95.
+This inscription details sixteen generations of his lineage back to the king of Powys.
+Below the inscription, there is a raised shield motif with later incised initials HD.
+The ends of the tomb have paired arched niches, decorated with guilloche patterns on the central pier, while the sides and corners are embellished with applied fluted columns.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.